aberrier/kurby/README.md

 ## Getting the latest episode automatically
 An interesting use case is to get the latest episode of an anime as soon as it is available.

-This is possible on Linux using `crontab` (or another equivalent on others OS) and _a bit of chemistry_.
+This is possible on Linux using `crontab` (or another equivalent on others OS) and _a little tweak of chemistry_.
 Here is an example of a few instructions that can help you do this.
 ```shell
 now=$(date -u "+%Y-%m-%dT%H:%M:%S")